IGB-CNRG/Connect/INSTALL.md

 Edit this file to set server-specific variables.
 Make sure to set the `DATABASE_URL` string appropriately for the server you are on.
 If this is a production server, set `APP_ENV=prod`

-Next, we'll install the composer packages.
+Next, install the composer packages:

 ```shell
 symfony composer install
 ```

-Now, we'll initialize the database
+Now, initialize the database:

 ```shell
 symfony console doctrine:database:create
 symfony console doctrine:migrations:migrate
 ```

-Finally, we'll install and build the frontend dependencies
+Finally, install and build the frontend dependencies:

 ```shell
 npm install